 People in Kentucky have a better-than-average healthcare system in their state, but it’s still important to understand the differences between health plans.
 If you’re buying an individual or family plan, you should compare rates carefully with SmartFinancial.
-It’s important to enroll in a health plan during open enrollment or you may have to wait another year.
+It’s important to enroll in a health plan during open enrollment, which currently runs through August 15.
+Otherwise, you have to wait until November.
 The only time you can buy health insurance outside the open enrollment period is if you have a qualifying event.

 When Is Open Enrollment in Kentucky?